sxiii/awesome-cryptoblogs/README.md

 Name | Purpose | Main crypto
 -|-|-
-golos.io | It was a Russian fork and mix-up between old Steemit-based fork and new EOS codebase | Golos, Golos Backed Gold (GBG)
-VOX.community | Another Russian-language Steemit community fork | N/A
-Commun.com | Yet another RU-community, but this one is EOS-based, closed in 2020 |
+golos.io | Was a Russian fork/mix-up between old Steemit-based and new EOS codebase | Golos, Golos Backed Gold (GBG) VOX.community | Another Russian-language Steemit community fork | N/A Commun.com | Yet another RU-community, but this one is EOS-based, closed in 2020 |
 VIT | Vice Industry Token was a steemit-based video porn hosting website | VIT